 Role-Based Access Control

-CodeNOW's role-based access control (RBAC) allows granting users with the appropriate permissions on the relevant resources.
-With RBAC, development teams ensure that team members can only access information and perform the actions that their job requires.
-As such, RBAC is an important aspect of the security of software development projects and is essential to minimizing business risks.
+CodeNOW's role-based access control (RBAC) system grants users appropriate permissions for specific resources.
+RBAC ensures that development team members can only access information and perform actions required for their job responsibilities.
+This access control is crucial for software development project security and minimizes business risks.

 For step-by-step instructions to create/manage teams, invite users, edit roles, and manage permissions, see Users and Teams.
 The following content provides the necessary concepts to understand and use the RBAC model: